AnyLog-co/documentation/08- Blockchain & Metadata/05-1 UNS Custom Dynamic Examples.md

         dynamic = true
     )>
 ```
+> **To verify:** none of the three example payloads above include a `ts` field — only `table`/`tag`/`plc`/`mac`/`value`.
+> Either the sample payloads are missing a timestamp field that should be added, or this mapping should reference
+> a field that's actually present (or fall back to a `default: "now()"`-style pattern, as used elsewhere in these
+> docs when no source timestamp is available).
+Worth reconciling before this ships as a copy-pasteable example.

 `dynamic=true` combined with `master_node` in the client config is what drives both the automated table naming
 and the `uns` policy declarations published to the blockchain.
 The explicit `column.*` mappings don't turn this